earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

     Learn how to automate the deployment process and manage complex applications using Terraform and Kubernetes.
 Discover the benefits of scalability, portability, and workload support that these tools offer, and how they can complement each other to streamline your infrastructure management.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We simplify and speed up software builds using containerization.
-Working with complex deployments like Terraform and Kubernetes?
-Earthly can help.
-[Check it out](/).**
+**In this article, we'll dive into infrastructure automation.
+If you're working with Kubernetes and Terraform to orchestrate and manage infrastructure as code, Earthly can enhance your continuous integration (CI) builds.
+[Learn more](/).**

 As projects increase in complexity, so do the benefits of using tools to automate parts of the deployment process.
 Scaling your infrastructure and deploying to multiple platforms and locations can become unmanageable without the right workflows in place.